spicetify/docs/src/content/docs/development/building-a-module.md

 A module is the one thing you build for Spicetify v3.
 It can add a button, register a whole page, restyle the client, or all three.
 This page is the path from nothing to something running in your client; [the module standard](https://github.com/spicetify/modules/blob/main/docs/module-standard.md) is the contract it has to meet.

+Already have a classic extension?
+Follow [Porting a v2 extension to v3](/docs/development/migrating-v2-extensions) for the lifecycle, cleanup, UI, classmap, and packaging changes.

 ## Scaffold and run

 ```bash